- Vol 1: General - Topics Chapters Overview

 Each project proposal must include a Section 4(f) avoidance alternative.

-Coordination and Consultation: Department of the Interior, Department of Agriculture, Housing and Urban Development, state or local agencies having jurisdiction over the resources, and the State Historic Preservation Officer for historic sites.
+Coordination and Consultation: Department of the Interior, Department of Agriculture, Department of Housing and Urban Development, state or local agencies having jurisdiction over the resources, and the State Historic Preservation Officer for historic sites.

-- Guidance for Applying the 4(f) Exemption for the Interstate Highway System (FHWA memo, January 2006)
+- Guidance for Applying the 4(f) Exemption for the Interstate Highway System (FHWA memorandum, January 13, 2006)

 Purpose: To promote the conservation of wetlands in the United States in order to maintain the public benefits they provide.